-The owner must inform HACSB when the owner has initiated eviction proceedings against the family and the family continues to reside in the unit.
+The owner must inform the PHA when the owner has initiated eviction proceedings against the family and the family continues to reside in the unit.

-The owner must inform HACSB when the owner has obtained a court judgment or other process allowing the owner to evict the tenant, and provide HACSB with a copy of such judgment or determination.
+The owner must inform the PHA when the owner has obtained a court judgment or other process allowing the owner to evict the tenant and provide the PHA with a copy of such judgment or determination.

-After the owner has obtained a court judgment or other process allowing the owner to evict the tenant, HACSB will continue to make HAP payments to the owner until the family actually moves from the unit or until the family is physically evicted from the unit, whichever is earlier.
-The owner must inform HACSB of the date when the family actually moves from the unit or the family is physically evicted from the unit.
+After the owner has obtained a court judgment or other process allowing the owner to evict the tenant, the PHA will continue to make HAP payments to the owner until the family actually moves from the unit or until the family is physically evicted from the unit, whichever is earlier.
+The owner must inform the PHA of the date when the family actually moves from the unit or the family is physically evicted from the unit.